-Kids built bird houses at the OHA Bend Chapter youth day this summer.
+Kids built bird houses at the OHA Bend Chapter youth day.

-he Oregon Hunters Association holds special youth field days for kids.
+The Oregon Hunters Association holds special youth field days for kids.
 Some are free, while others charge a small amount to cover the costs of putting on the events.